 Flat pricing for up to 20 employees, email and SMS schedules, employee-request managementUsing the Humanity dashboard you can configure your time clocks, schedules and calendars.

 Humanity includes the three basic functions that small businesses need: employee scheduling, an integrated time clock and payroll tools.
-Introductory accounts are just $49 per month for up to 20 employees.
-Using this software, you can easily create schedule templates with generic positions in order to quickly create weekly schedules.
+Pricing starts at $2 per user for basic scheduling features and $3 per user for the full set of features, including time and attendance and payroll.
+Using this software, you can easily create schedule templates with generic positions to quickly create weekly schedules.
 Once the schedules are created, you can send them to your employees by email or SMS (text).
 Employees can sign in to their shifts online via a desktop or mobile device, and they can trade shifts if you allow it.
 The software can create payroll reports, and Humanity will remind you when the reports are due.
 This is an easy scheduling tool for those who create the same types of schedules every week, such as restaurants and retail stores.
 Free trials are available, and there is 24/7 support.
-Go here to read a full review of Humanity on Top Ten Reviews.
+Click to read a full review of Humanity on our sister site Top Ten Reviews.

 This software works well for businesses that have a lot of small shifts to fill, because it allows employees to use their mobile phone to pick up dropped shifts and swap shifts.
 Restaurants, coffee shops, bars and nightclubs may benefit from these tools because they might have a lot of 3- or 4-hour shifts that need to be filled at the last minute.
-Employees can even send messages to one another, thus reducing the time managers have to spend facilitating small shift changes.
-NimbleSchedule also supports company messages.
+Employees can even send messages to one another, thus reducing the time managers must spend facilitating small shift changes.
+Ximble also supports company messages.
 So, for example, you could use it to tell your restaurant employees what the specials are for the night.
 Pricing starts at only $1 per employee per month, and you can easily add features after you sign up.
-Go here to read a full review of NimbleSchedule on Top Ten Reviews.
+Click to read a full review of Ximble on our sister site Top Ten Reviews.

 Designed for hourly employees, GPS location tracking available, iOS and Android compatibleThis scheduling software includes a simple to use time clock for tracking exact employee hours.

 Another product we discovered while conducting our research was ZoomShift.
-Plans start at only $1.50 per month per employee.
+Plans start at $15 per month for up to five employees.
 It provides iOS and Android apps for mobile devices, and you can add GPS tracking for only a few more dollars per month.
 If you have a mobile crew, this might be a product to consider.
 ZoomShift allows employees to receive SMS and email notifications, and it can be configured to send shift reminders to mobile phones so that employees will be less likely to miss shifts.
 This is a relatively new product, but it may be worth checking out.
 Free 14-day trials are available.